 she may have returned to Wethersfield before her death in 1682.

 Games, A. Witchcraft in Early North America Lanham, Md: Rowman & Littlefield

 Karleson, C. The Devil in the Shape of a Woman: Witchcraft in Colonial New England

 Samuel Wyllys Papers , Connecticut State Library, State Archive, 1908.

 Colonial Connecticut Records 1636-1776, Katherine Harrison's Release

-Research Guide to Some Materials on Witchcraft at the Connecticut State Library
+Research Guide to Colonial Witchcraft Trial Materials at the Connecticut State Library